ethereum/homestead-guide/source/contracts-and-transactions/developer-tools.rst

 Ethereum-console
 ================================================================================

-Commandline console for Ethereum nodes.
+Command-line console for Ethereum nodes.

 `Ethconsole <https://github.com/ethereum/ethereum-console>`_ connects to an Ethereum node running in the background (tested with eth and geth) via IPC and provides an interactive javascript console containing the web3 object with admin additions.